leontraykov/docker_chat/README.md

 [EN]
 # ChatChat

-This application is a chat platform where users can create rooms and exchange messages in real time.
-The project is developed using Ruby on Rails 7, Docker, PostgreSQL, Hotwire Turbo & Stimulus, Rspec, Devise, and Bootstrap 5, and it's thoroughly tested with Cucumber and RSpec.
+This application is a chat platform where users can create rooms and exchange messages in real-time.
+The project is developed using Ruby on Rails 7, Docker, PostgreSQL, Hotwire Turbo & Stimulus, Rspec, Devise, and Bootstrap 5.

+In the tests, performed with Cucumber and RSpec, the Cuprite driver is used to simulate user actions in the browser.
+This allows us to verify that messages in the chat appear in real-time without the need for page reloading, demonstrating the operation of asynchronous JavaScript operations.

-Includes automatic creation of initial data: pre-set users (for example, user_1@ex.co with the password user_1_password) and chat rooms (for example, "Common Chat Room").
+The application includes automatic creation of initial data: preset users (for example, user_1@ex.co with password user_1_password) and chat rooms (for example, "General Chat Room").
 This allows you to quickly start using the application.

 ## Features

-- Creating and joining chat rooms for communication.
+- Ability to create and enter chat rooms for message exchange.
-- Real-time message exchange.
+- Real-time message exchange without the need for page reloading.
-- Automatic updates of user lists, chat rooms, and messages when new ones appear.
+- Automatic updates of the user list, chat rooms, and messages when they appear.
 - Clearing the input field after sending a message.
-- Comprehensive testing support with Cucumber and RSpec.
+- Comprehensive test coverage, including testing of asynchronous interactions, using Cucumber, RSpec, and Capybara with the Cuprite driver.

 ## Installation and Launch with Docker